TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 14.
 ChannelSelection: 1x2 double with channelselction, i.e. [1,10] for
 % channel 1 to 10
 % 15.
 ChannelSpacing: double in um, from Data.Info.ChannelSpacing
+% 16.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

+%Output
+% 1.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.